 Hours: Office is open M-F from 8 a.m. to 4:30 p.m., and by appointment.

-The Office of Civil Rights and Diversity investigates complaints of sexual harassment according to the sexual harassment policy.
-A single instance of sexual assault can also violate the University’s sexual harassment policy.
-This office reviews and investigates allegations of sexual assault to the extent that such an act would violate the sexual harassment policy and/or Title IX.
-Once a complaint is received, witnesses are interviewed and evidence is examined.
-An investigative report with conclusions and recommendations is issued to the appropriate vice president usually within sixty days.
-This office uses the “preponderance of the evidence” standard.
-The complainant or the accused person can appeal the findings to the University president.
+The Office of Civil Rights and Diversity investigates complaints of sexual harassment when the respondent is an employee, according to the university’s sexual harassment complaint policy (IGP 175.2).
+Sexual assault and other forms of sexual misconduct also fit under the umbrella of sexual harassment.
+This office reviews and investigates allegations of sexual assault to the extent that such an act would violate the sexual harassment policy and/or Title IX policy.
+To review other policies related to sexual harassment complaint procedures, please refer to the Policies & Procedures section.
 Please click here to view the University’s Discrimination Complaint Procedures.